148780 Altjira

 148780 Altjira (provisional designation ') appears to be a triple or contact binary double classical Kuiper belt object.
-The secondary is large compared to the primary, approximately 246 km vs. 221 km.
-The lightcurve is quite flat (Δmag<0.10), which is indicative of a "quasi-spherical body with a homogeneous surface".
+The secondary is large compared to the primary, approximately 246 km of the primary vs. 221 km to the secondary.
+The lightcurve is quite flat (Δmag < 0.10), which is indicative of a "quasi-spherical body with a homogeneous surface".

-The system mass is 4 kg.
+The system mass is 4×10^18 kg.